Sam Houston Ship Channel Bridge: Construction and financing

 Construction completed in 1982 and the bridge was opened on May 6.
 At the time of completion, the bridge was the longest box girder span in the Western Hemisphere, which record it held until 1997 and the opening of the Confederation Bridge.
 It is no longer in the top 20 of longest box girder spans.

 Traffic volume had been projected to be 4 million vehicles in 1982, but came in at only 1.69 million, a 58-percent shortfall.
 This was attributed to a lack of connections to the bridge.
 Additional ramps were completed in 1984, but the results were insufficient to service the bonds.
 The bonds were refinanced in 1985 at a rate of 12.625 percent (original rate was 7.54 percent), and could not be paid-off until July 1, 2002.
 Total debt service as of the end of 1985 was $522M, with a minimum of $176M.

 Traffic volume increased, but not sufficiently to cover the 1985 junk bonds.
 In 1994, Harris County took over the bridge for the consideration of TxDOT contributing money toward further area highway construction.
 By 2002, the average toll of $2 brought in approximately $20M, enough to cover bond payments.

 On January 8, 2016, cash tolls were eliminated and the toll bridge became EZ TAG only; According to the Texas Department of Transportation, this removed the toll plazas into the bridge and drivers going to the bridge will need an EZ Tag.
 This is because of a widening project.

 Future

 In 2018, construction began on a twin-span cable-stayed bridge to replace the existing one.
-The replacement bridges are designed by Figg Engineering Group and the contractor for the project is Ship Channel Constructors, a joint venture between Traylor Brothers Inc. and Zachry Construction Corp.
+The replacement bridges was initially designed by Figg Engineering Group and the contractor for the project is Ship Channel Constructors, a joint venture between Traylor Brothers Inc. and Zachry Construction Corp.
 When completed, each bridge will carry 4 lanes of one-way traffic.
-The bridges will take three years each to be completed, with the southbound bridge set for completion in 2021 and the northbound bridge in 2024.
+The bridges would have taken three years each to be completed, with the southbound bridge initially set for completion in 2021 and the northbound bridge in 2024.

+However, construction suffered serious delays due to detection of design flaws that would otherwise have resulted in a catastrophic collapse, resulting in Figg's design being abandoned.
+As of December 2021, completion of the first span is set for 2025, and the second span in 2027.
 When the southbound bridge is completed the existing bridge will be demolished and the northbound bridge will be built in its footprint.
 The electronic tolling started in 2016 will continue throughout the duration of the project.